Things to Do in Armenia in December

 - + By mid-December, Republic Square's fountains shut off and the space turns into a makeshift stage ringed with lights, a pop-up ice rink, and mulled-wine kiosks where locals sip from clay mugs.
 Northern Avenue becomes a slow parade of families, and a small Christmas market sets up by the Opera.
 None of it is aimed at visitors; you're simply there while Yerevan readies for New Year, the country's biggest secular holiday.

-- + Winter’s dry, frigid air strips the haze that usually cloaks Mount Ararat.
-From Khor Virap’s courtyard, 30 km south of Yerevan, the full 5,165 m snow-capped twin summit—Greater and Lesser Ararat—often shows up at dawn sharp enough to interrupt conversations.
-This is the view printed on cognac labels; in December you get to see it.
+- + Winter's dry, frigid air strips the haze that usually cloaks Mount Ararat.
+From Khor Virap's courtyard, 30 km south of Yerevan, the full 5,165 m snow-capped twin summit, Greater and Lesser Ararat, often shows up at dawn sharp enough to interrupt conversations.
+This is the view printed on cognac labels.
+In December you get to see it.

 - + Geghard, Noravank, Tatev and the History Museum feel different when you have them to yourself.
-In summer, Geghard’s 9th-century rock chambers refill every 20 minutes with tour groups; in December you can stand alone among beeswax candles and carved khachkars, the stone floor cold through your soles, while a faint chant drifts down corridors carved 1,100 years ago.
+In summer, Geghard's 9th-century rock chambers refill every 20 minutes with tour groups.
+In December you can stand alone among beeswax candles and carved khachkars, the stone floor cold through your soles, while a faint chant drifts down corridors carved 1,100 years ago.

-- + Winter dishes aren’t seasonal specials—they are the cuisine.
-Khash, the slow-simmered cow-hoof broth eaten with lavash, raw garlic and a shot of mulberry oghi, is served only from autumn to spring; the fat turns in summer heat.
+- + Winter dishes aren't seasonal specials, they are the cuisine.
+Khash, the slow-simmered cow-hoof broth eaten with lavash, raw garlic and a shot of mulberry oghi, is served only from autumn to spring.
+The fat turns in summer heat.
 Tolma braised in tomato, fireside khorovats, and walnut-stuffed gata stacked in bakery windows all hit their stride in December.

 - − Yerevan lies at about 900 m, and daytime highs of 5-7°C can lull travelers.
-Monasteries sit higher—Geghard near 1,400 m, Tatev approach roads climb to 1,700 m, Tsaghkadzor ski base at 1,900 m—so city nights already dip to -3°C and ridge-top wind feels colder.
-A fleece is rarely enough; most newcomers buy a real coat their first afternoon.
+Monasteries sit higher, Geghard near 1,400 m, Tatev approach roads climb to 1,700 m, Tsaghkadzor ski base at 1,900 m, so city nights already dip to -3°C and ridge-top wind feels colder.
+A fleece is rarely enough.
+Most newcomers buy a real coat their first afternoon.

 - − Sunrise is after 8 AM, sunset before 5:30 PM, giving only 7½ hours of daylight.
 The winter drive to Tatev takes four to four-and-a-half hours each way, so a day trip delivers you in twilight and pulls you out before dawn.
 Staying overnight at distant sites makes far more sense than ambitious round-trips.